porterjamesj/website/content/hire/index.md

 everything from C to Haskell to Neo4j over the years.
 I'm very good at learning new technology as needed; choice of languages and tools will not be an obstacle to our work together.
-I can debug complex systems issues and am equally comfortable on greenfield projects or a gnarly legacy codebase.
+I can debug complex systems and am equally comfortable on greenfield projects or a gnarly legacy codebase.
 My past work has also involved community management, coaching, hiring, business strategy, etc. in addition to programming, and as a result I'm very adaptable and can see and manage the human factors that play into a project's success.
 More details on my